sharmainec/tp/docs/UserGuide.md

 A CSV file, short for comma-separated values, is a special text file that uses commas for formatting.

 ### File paths
 File paths specify the location of a file on the computer.
-They help to instruct the computer on how to find a specific file in its storage.
-An absolute file path instructs the computer on how to find the file from the root folder.
-A relative file path instructs the computer on how to find a file from the current folder that it is in.
+They tell the computer how to find a specific file.
+An absolute file path tells the computer how to find the file from the root folder.
+A relative file path tells the computer how to find a file from the current folder that it is in.
 For more on file paths, you may want to visit [here](https://docs.oracle.com/javase/tutorial/essential/io/path.html).

 ## FAQ